genxtract/genxtract/README.md

   The extractor will likely start firing events as soon as it's injected.
 * In the example above, `combinator.js` is a small file that wraps the combinator to initialize it and interface with the browser extension.

-## Developing extractors

-1. cd to `packages/chrome-ext` and run `npm run build` to build the extension
-1. install the chrome extension in `packages/chrome-ext` as an [unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked)
-1. cd to `packages/extract` and run `npm run watch`.

-You do not have to reload the chrome extension everytime an extractor is changed.
-You only have to reload when `Emit`, `Extraction`, or `Extractors` are changed.
-Note that source maps are included, so look carefully at the stack traces in errors to pick the original and not the bundled line number.

-When adding a new extractor, be sure to update `packages/extract/src/Extractors.js` with the new extractor ID and URL regex.